Web Analytics

 Imagine that!
 In a country where mental disorders are extremely common, the treatment gap remains as wide as ever.

 Another leading cause is discrimination.
-People who are facing discrimination of any kind, such as gender, race, sexuality, or regional differences are usually more likely to commit suicide.
+People who are facing discrimination of any kind, such as gender, race, sexuality, or regional differences, are usually more likely to commit suicide.
+If you or someone you know is struggling with discrimination, you can learn practical ways to cope and find support by visiting this resource on dealing with discrimination.

 Youth and teens are particularly vulnerable to suicidal thoughts.
 At that age, their identities are still developing, which makes them susceptible to peer pressure.
 This can lead them down dangerous paths like substance abuse.